Sure Dividend

 Itaú Unibanco’s strategy of trying to be everything to every consumer and business isn’t unusual in the world of banking.
 The major US banks have adopted a similar strategy over time, providing core banking services like deposits and loans, but also insurance products, equity investing, and a host of other products to help attract customers.

 However, what sets Itaú Unibanco apart is its exposure to emerging economies rather than established ones in Europe or the US.
+Emerging markets tend to offer stronger growth prospects, but at the expense of risks like geopolitical instability, currency translation, and deeper recessions.

 Indeed, Brazil’s economy has struggled for many years, and many of the other countries Itaú Unibanco operates in similar, if not worse, situations.